ogonna-anaekwe/matrixserver/README.md

 make test
 ```

-## Stop Application
+## Stop Service
-Shut down the application and remove all outputed files and (docker) images/networks:
+Shut down the service and remove all outputed files and (docker) images/networks:
 ```sh
 make stop
 ```